 According to Article 12 of the Gender Equality Law, the Parliament of Georgia defines basic trends of the state policy on gender issues, ensures development and implementation of the legislative framework on gender equality, reviews and approves the gender equality strategy and monitors performance of the bodies accountable to the Parliament of Georgia in the field of gender equality.
 It further approves the state’s reports to treaty bodies.

-In 2019, the GEC, in line with its strategy and action plan for 2018-2020 (See Annex 1 and Annex 2)Gender Equality Council of Georgia, Action Plan 2018-2020), has launched thematic inquiries in line with the Article 155 of the Rules of Procedure of the Parliament of Georgia into the accessibility of vocational education for women and women’s participation in state economic programs.
+In 2019, the GEC, in line with its strategy and action plan for 2018-2020, has launched thematic inquiries in line with the Article 155 of the Rules of Procedure of the Parliament of Georgia into the accessibility of vocational education for women and women’s participation in state economic programs.
 The new parliamentary oversight tool – the thematic inquiry – provides for active participation of civil society in the process.
 As a result of the inquiries, recommendations will be developed to enhance women’s participation in vocational education and state economic programs.
 The new Rules and Procedure of the Parliament authorize the legislature to select issues for thematic inquiry upon its discretion.

-The GEC further monitors the state’s compliance with its international commitments around gender equality and women’s empowerment (GEWE).
-According to the Rules of Procedure of the Parliament, the legislature shall now endorse all state reports to be submitted to treaty bodies.

 In 2017, a Gender Impact Assessment methodology was piloted in the Parliament to assess the impact of certain policies and pieces of legislation on women and men and how this policy can contribute to gender equality.
 Within the scope of the 2017 pilot, staffers of the legislature have drafted a Gender Impact Assessment report on draft amendments to the Labor Code related to narcotics.
 The report has been submitted to the Parliamentary committee on drug policy for consideration.

 Paragraphs 8 and 9 - Visibility of the Convention, the Optional Protocol and the Committee’s general recommendations